navdeepsinghkhalsa/memorize-gurbani/README.md

 ## Contributing
 ### Sevaa Appreciated
 If any graphic designer and/or UX/UI professional can do Sevaa on this app, I would love the help.
 Please reach out at the email address on my [GitHub profile](https://github.com/navdeepsinghkhalsa) or on Telegram ([@navdeepsingh](https://telegram.me/navdeepsingh)).

+## Acknowledgements
+### BaniDB
+The database used is provided by the BaniDB Alliance and is subject to the Khalis Non-Commercial Gurbani Software License 1.0

+### Gurmukhi Fonts
+The fonts used are provided by Khalis Foundation and subject to multiple licenses.
+Please see the [GitHub repository](https://github.com/KhalisFoundation/gurmukhi-fonts).